+There is another upper bound for the regularity of edge ideals, in terms of the ordered matching number of $G$ (see Definition \ref{om}).
+More precisely, let $G$ be a graph with ordered matching number $\ord-match(G)$.
+Constantinescu and Varbaro \cite[Remark 4.8]{cv} prove that ${\rm reg}(I(G))\leq \ord-match(G)+1$ (see also \cite[Corollary 2.5]{s4} for an alternative proof).
+As a generalization of this inequality, we prove in Theorem \ref{rego} that for every integer $s\geq 1$.
+Recently, Herzog and Hibi \cite[Theorem 1]{hh} proved that for every graph $G$ and every integer $s\geq 1$, we have where $\alpha(G)$ denotes the independence number of $G$, which is the size of the largest independent subset of vertices of $G$.
+It is obvious from the definition of ordered matching number that this quantity is a lower bound for $\alpha(G)$.
+Thus, Theorem \ref{rego} is an improvement of \cite[Theorem 1]{hh}.

 In Section \ref{sec4}, we determine a lower bound for the regularity of powers edge ideals.
 As mentioned above, Beyarslan, H${\rm \grave{a}}$ and Trung proved that for every graph $G$ and every integer $s\geq 1$, we have In \cite{sy}, the authors introduced the notion of $\ind-match_{\{K_2, C_5\}}(G)$ which is an upper bound for $\ind-match(G)$ (see Definition \ref{newdef}).
 As an strengthen of inequality \ref{dag}, it was shown in \cite[Theorem 3.6]{sy} that for every graph $G$, we have This inequality suggests that But the above inequality is not in general true, as the $5$-cycle graph $C_5$ shows.
-However, we prove in Theorem \ref{low} that for every graph $G$ and every integer $s\geq 1$, we have and if $\ind-match_{\{K_2, C_5\}}(G)$ is an odd integer, then As a consequence, we conclude in Corollary \ref{girth} that if $G$ is a Cohen--Macaulay graph with girth at least $5$, then for any $s\geq 1$, and if moreover $\ind-match_{\{K_2, C_5\}}(G)$ is an odd integer, then
+However, we prove in Theorem \ref{low} that for every graph $G$ and every integer $s\geq 1$, we have and if $\ind-match_{\{K_2, C_5\}}(G)$ is an odd integer, then

 In Section \ref{sec5}, we investigate a question raised by Jayanthan, Narayanan and Selvaraja \cite[Question 5.8]{jns}.
 In fact, they asked wether there exists a graph $G$ with Recently, Jayanthan and Selvaraja \cite{js} constructed a family of disconnected graphs which satisfy these inequalities for any $s\geq1$.
 In Section \ref{sec5}, we present infinitely many connected graphs for which the above strict inequalities hold true for every $s\geq 1$.